Particular/docs.particular.net/tutorials/message-replay/tutorial.md

 ### Replay a message

-Because we installed ServiceControl and ServicePulse earlier, we can attempt to replay a message:
+Using ServiceControl and ServicePulse we can attempt to replay a message:

  1. Fix the **Sales** endpoint by commenting the `throw` statement.
  1. Run the solution.